Red Tornado: Final years

-Red Tornado discovers where Larry Lance's body has been brought and the secret origin of the Black Canary in Justice League of America #219 (October 1983) and Justice League of America #220 (November 1983), and discovers that he is one of the few heroes who can defeat the power-mimicking supervillain Paragon in Justice League of America #224 (March 1984).
+Red Tornado discovers where Larry Lance's body has been brought and the secret origin of Black Canary in Justice League of America #219 (October 1983) and Justice League of America #220 (November 1983), and discovers that he is one of the few heroes who can defeat the power-mimicking supervillain Paragon in Justice League of America #224 (March 1984).
 In the aftermath of the Mars-Earth war, Aquaman disbands the Justice League.
 He reforms it, limiting it to members willing to devote themselves full-time to JLA business; Red Tornado is not among them.

 Before the 1985–1986 multi-title crossover storyline Crisis on Infinite Earths, Red Tornado had his last adventure as John Smith; Construct later faced Red Tornado in his first miniseries.
 In the limited series Construct takes over the world, brainwashing everyone with energy emissions from electronic objects.
 Red Tornado tries to resist as much as he can, given that he cannot be brainwashed, and defeats Construct in a virtual world.